Incetro/synopsis/README.md

 ```

-Enums, structures, classes and protocols have their nested properties:
+Enums, extension, structures, classes and protocols have their nested properties:

 ```swift
 /// Nested enums